jbcodeforce/flink-studies/docs/programming.md

 ### Inner join

 Need to read from two files and prepare them as tuples.
 Then process each record of the first tuple with the second one using field 0 on both tuples as join key.
-The with() build the new tuple with combined values.
-With need a join function to implement the joining logic and attributes selection.
+The `with()` build the new tuple with combined values.
+`with()` need a join function to implement the joining logic and attributes selection.

 ```java
  DataSet<Tuple3<Integer,String,String>> joinedSet =